 He told us what was happening and we completely lost our minds.
 The fact that we had only eaten sugar for most of the day did not help our reaction.

 We then decided to say a prayer.
-Before we said it, we wrote a list of things that were going to pray for.
+Before we said it, we wrote a list of things that we were going to pray for.
 We wrote a list of people we were going to pray like President Thompson and our families and Elder Soto from France said the prayer in French.

-The next morning, Thursday, March 19th, we called our branch mission leader, George, to come to come to the apartment.
+The next morning, Thursday, March 19th, we called our branch mission leader, George, to come to the apartment.
 We explained everything that was happening.
 We started clearing our apartment, stacking everything that we were going to leave for George and the members.
 We gave them dozens of Church doctrine books that I had been carrying around my mission and that were lying around the apartment.

 Then we went to the central market of Yaoundé because Elder Soto wanted to buy African fabric to take back home.
 We went to a store and bought tons of African fabric with the help of George.